-Alternately seen as a rock band, an arts collective and a spirit, THE RESIDENTS have been regarded as icons in the world of experimental music for over forty years.
-In addition to their groundbreaking work in the areas of trance, world fusion, electronica, punk, industrial and lounge music, the group has also been credited with being among the originators of performance art and music video.
-Their early videos are in the permanent collection of the Museum of Modern Art and their Freak Show CD-ROM was featured in MOMA's "Looking at Music 3.0" exhibition.
-Their four decade long career has also taken them into the world of film and television music, having scored numerous films and TV series as well as several projects for MTV.
+Alternately seen as a rock band, an arts collective, and a spirit, THE RESIDENTS have been regarded as icons in the world of experimental music for almost fifty years.
+In addition to their groundbreaking work in the areas of trance, world fusion, electronica, punk, industrial and lounge music, the group has also been credited with being among the originators of performance art and music video, with their videos included in the permanent collection of the Museum of Modern Art.
+Their lengthy career has also taken them into the world of film and television music, having scored numerous films and TV series as well as several projects for MTV.
 In addition, the group is also thriving in the world of digital media having released ten DVDs, and two internet series.

 Where do I start?